HIGH SCHOOL PROMPTS

 Did he write his senator?
 Take out an ad in the local papers?
 Write a letter to the editor?
 Make protest signs?

-Although all of those things are legitimate ways of communicating with people, he did none of them yet still succeeded in saving the USS Constitution, an old warship that had fought in the important War of 1812.
+Although all of those are legitimate methods of communication, he did none of them yet still succeeded in saving the USS Constitution, an old warship that had fought in the important War of 1812.

 How did he do it?